kundajelab/chrombpnet/README.md

 TODO -
 setup conda environment
 setup docker
-testsetup in a new environment
+test setup in a new environment

 ##  Tutorial on how to train chrombpnet models